area4lib/area4/README.md

 ```

 ### Custom Dividers
 In version 1.0.3, custom dividers were added.
-They can't be saved, but will stayed applied until the Python script ends.
+They can't be saved, but will stay applied until the Python script ends.
 They can be called/used/updated this way:
 ```
 # Setting: